gardjl-unf/2022-WebSysDev/README.md

 Cart

  -  Index(string returnUrl) returns new CartIndexViewModel Cart = cart
-      Return Cart/View which displays cart with buttons to clear, continue shopping, or checkout
+      Return Cart/Index which displays cart with buttons to clear, continue shopping, or checkout Tried to rename but cart stopped working

- -  Index2(string returnUrl) returns new CartIndexViewModel Cart = cart
+ -  DisplayCarCart(string returnUrl) returns new CartIndexViewModel Cart = cart
-      Return View Cart/Index2 which displays cart with buttons to clear or checkout
+      Return View Cart/DisplayCarCart which displays cart with buttons to clear or checkout

  -  DeleteAllCart() - Deletes all iems in cart
       Return View Product/IndexModelStart which displays home page